DePayFi/depay-ethereum-staking/Evaluation report on H01 mitigation.md

  If the `stake` function uses these initialized parameters in its calculation algorithm, then there is no avenue for a change in the output of `rewards` .

- H01 has been fully mitigated and no further output is required
+ H01 has been fully mitigated and no further action is required